Alexandre Desplat

+Desplat has received two Academy Awards for Best Original Score for The Grand Budapest Hotel (2014) and The Shape of Water (2017).
+He was Oscar-nominated for The Queen (2006), The Curious Case of Benjamin Button (2008), Fantastic Mr. Fox (2009), The King's Speech (2010), Argo (2012), Philomena (2013), The Imitation Game (2014), Isle of Dogs (2018), and Little Women (2019).

-Desplat has composed scores for a wide range of films, including low-budget independent productions and large-scale blockbusters, such as The Queen, The Golden Compass, Mr. Magorium's Wonder Emporium, The Curious Case of Benjamin Button, The Twilight Saga: New Moon, Fantastic Mr. Fox, Harry Potter and the Deathly Hallows – Part 1 & Part 2, Little Women, The King's Speech, The Danish Girl, The Imitation Game, Moonrise Kingdom, Argo, Rise of the Guardians, Zero Dark Thirty, The Midnight Sky, Godzilla, Philomena, Unbroken, The Secret Life of Pets, Isle of Dogs, The French Dispatch, and Guillermo del Toro's Pinocchio.
+Desplat has composed scores for a wide range of films, including low-budget independent productions and large-scale blockbusters, such as The Golden Compass (2007), The Twilight Saga: New Moon (2009), Harry Potter and the Deathly Hallows – Part 1 (2010) & Part 2 (2011), Moonrise Kingdom (2012), Zero Dark Thirty (2012), Godzilla (2014), Unbroken (2014), The French Dispatch (2021), Guillermo del Toro's Pinocchio (2022), Jurassic World Rebirth (2025), and Frankenstein (2025).
+He has collaborated with directors such as Wes Anderson, Chris Weitz, Terrence Malick, George Clooney, Roman Polanski, Guillermo del Toro and Gareth Edwards.

-Early life
+Early life and education

 Alexandre Desplat was born in Paris.
 His father, Jacques Desplat, was a Frenchman originally from Sarlat-la-Canéda.
 His mother, Katie Ladopoulou, is a Greek poet originally from Athens.
 Desplat's parents had met in the United States while they were both students at the University of California, Berkeley.
 They married in San Francisco and returned to France, settling in Paris.
 Alexandre has two older sisters, Marie-Christine (also known as Kiki) and Rosalinda.

 Desplat began playing the piano at the age of five.
 He later picked up the trumpet, before switching to flute at nine.
-Desplat's musical interests were wide, ranging from French composers as Maurice Ravel and Claude Debussy, to jazz and world music.
+Desplat's musical interests were wide, ranging from French composers such as Maurice Ravel and Claude Debussy, to jazz and world music.
 He developed an early appreciation for film music, courtesy of the movie soundtracks his parents brought back from the United States.
 He began collecting Bernard Herrmann's Hitchcock soundtracks as a teen and eventually decided to pursue a career as a film composer after hearing John Williams's Star Wars score in 1977.
 Other early sources of Desplat's inspiration include the music of Maurice Jarre, Nino Rota and Georges Delerue.

-Desplat studied at the Conservatoire de Paris under Claude Ballif.
+Desplat studied at the Royal College of Music and the Conservatoire de Paris under Claude Ballif.
 During this period, he also took a summer course under Iannis Xenakis.
 Desplat also studied under Jack Hayes in Los Angeles.
-After leaving the Conservatoire, the then 20-year-old Desplat joined a theatrical troupe, where he wrote and played music.

 When recording the music for his first film, he met violinist Dominique Lemonnier, who became his favorite soloist and artistic director.
 They later married.

-Desplat has worked on many films since the 1980s.
+Desplat has worked on many films since the 1990s.
 His big Hollywood break came in 2003 with the soundtrack for the film Girl with a Pearl Earring, a drama set in 17th-century Delft exploring a fictional muse of Vermeer.